Want free probiotics? Then you’ll definitely want to try these probiotic-packed, fermented carrots. As a bonus, they’re super tasty too.

 Tips For Success

-Here are a few tips to make the best fermented carrots:
+Here are a few tips to help with fermenting:

 - Use filtered water that is low in chlorine, distilled works best.

-- Use a piece of cabbage to hold them into the water.
-Anything thatโs not submerged will start to mould.
+- Use a piece of cabbage to hold them in the water.
+Anything that’s not submerged will start to mould.

 - If mould develops on the top, simply remove it with a spoon.
 A little bit of mould is not a big safety concern.

-- Add spices to the brine to add flavours such as garlic, coriander seeds, star anise, peppercorns, or chili.
+- Add spices to the brine to add flavours such as garlic, coriander seeds, star anise, peppercorns, or chilli.

 - Use sea salt instead of table salt because iodine can prevent probiotic growth.